khalil-tabakh/ngx-uic/projects/ngx-uic/scroller/README.md

 # NgxScrollerModule

 The `NgxScrollerModule` provides a reusable scrollable container component for Angular applications.
 It includes the `NgxScrollerComponent`, a customizable Angular component for creating infinite scroll containers.
-It provides flexibility for loading, appending, and managing items dynamically.

 ## Features

 - Infinite scrolling with batch appending.
-- Supports asynchronous data fetching using `Observable`, `Promise` or `ResourceRef`.
-- Handles dynamic item removal and resets.
 - Configurable scroll `offset` and `threshold` values.
-- Emits value changes via `loaded` and `loading` events.
-- Reactive signal-based architecture for better performance.
+- Emits `first` and `last` events when reaching the first or the last observed element.

 ## Usage